a-h/templ/docs/docs/07-project-structure/01-project-structure.md

 }
 ```

-Changing the signature of `New` to add a new dependency will result in a compilation error that shows you all affected code in your application.
+Changing the signature of `New` to add a new dependency will result in a compilation error that shows you all the affected code in your application.

 :::tip
 Dependency injection frameworks are not typically used in Go.
 If you're coming from a language like C# or Java, this may seem unusual to you, but go with it, you don't need one.